erthink/libmdbx/docs/_starting.md

 Do not use opened MDBX environment(s) after `fork()` in a child process(es), MDBX will check and prevent this at critical points.
-Instead, ensure there is no open MDBX-instance(s) during fork(), or atleast close it immediately after `fork()` in the child process and reopen if required - for instance by using `pthread_atfork()`.
+Instead, ensure there is no open MDBX-instance(s) during fork(), or at least close it immediately after `fork()` in the child process and reopen if required - for instance by using `pthread_atfork()`.
 The reason for this is:
  - For competitive consistent reading, MDBX assigns a slot in the shared